 All extra virgin olive oils range in strengths of intensity and pungency, so while some varieties work wonderfully with almost anything, others may prove too overpowering.
-For cakes, cookies and other baked desserts, sweeter, more mild olive oil varieties - such as Arbequina, Peranzana, Mission, Nocellara and the fruity Koroneiki - are less likely to overpower the flavors of a dessert when compared with more bitter, pungent varieties like Picual, Coratina and Moraiolo.
+For cakes, cookies and other baked desserts, choose a sweeter, more mild olive oil variety like Arbequina, Peranzana, Mission, Nocellara and the fruity Koroneiki. these varieties are less likely to overpower the flavors of a dessert when compared with more bitter, pungent varieties like Picual, Coratina and Moraiolo.

 Baking: Entree & Side Recipes